-This article explains exactly what a VPN is, what it actually does when you turn it on, and what it cannot do.
+This article does neither.
+It explains exactly what a VPN is, what it actually does when you turn it on, and — just as importantly — what it cannot do.
 By the end, you will know whether you need one, what to look for if you decide to get one, and why the difference between a good VPN and a bad one matters more than most guides let on.

 What does VPN stand for?